 It sounds like a good idea to start with.
 Less people to share with, easy access because it’s just off your room.
 But then you realise that because it’s attached to your room, everyone can usually hear when you’re in there and what you’re doing.
 Because there’s usually just one bathroom per room – unless you’re in a big dorm – if someone is in there, you have to wait.
 And some people can take a long time in the bathroom!
 Nothing like not being able to start your day because someone is taking their sweet time in the bathroom.

 Although shared bathrooms mean more people using it, decent hostels will clean them more often.
 It also means more facilities available at once.
 Even in hostels where there have been 2 toilets & showers for girls, same again for boys, I haven’t had to wait for long, if at all, to use whichever I need.
-Plus the showers and toilets are separate, so if someone is using the shower it doesn’t make the toilet out of action too.
+Plus the showers and toilets are separate, so if someone is using the shower it doesn’t take the toilet out of action too.

 – Have earplugs –